tmeckel/coredns-finalizer/README.md

 ## Name

-*finalize* - resolves CNAMEs after a query is handled.
+*finalize* - resolves CNAMEs to their IP address.

 ## Description

 The plugin will try to resolve CNAMEs and only return the resulting A or AAAA address.
 If no A or AAAA record can be resolved the original (first) answer will be returned to the client.

 Circular dependencies are detected and an error will be logged accordingly.
 In that case the original (first) answer will be returned to the client as well.

 ## Compilation